-"Above all, employers want to find out how applicants behave on the Web.
-An applicant who blasphemes about classmates, teachers, or classmates might do so through colleagues or the boss.
-No company wants to risk that, because you have to put a lot of value on your own corporate reputation! "
+“Above all, employers want to know how applicants behave on the web.
+An applicant who blasphemes in networks about classmates, teachers or fellow students may also do so about colleagues or the boss.
+No company wants to risk that because you have to put a lot of emphasis on your own company reputation! ”

 For these reasons, in the meantime, in the context of the application process, nearly all companies would screen applicants who would be on the selection list.
 And not just in top positions, but even potential trainees.
 It is no longer an industry apart from this:

-"Many people think the Internet only plays a role in applications in the IT or media industry in communication professions or executive suites.
-But meanwhile, even medium-sized craft businesses are looking for their web-vita in the selection of their apprentices. "
+“Many believe that the Internet only plays a role for applications in the IT or media industry in communication professions or executive offices.
+But meanwhile even medium-sized craft businesses are looking for their web vita when choosing their apprentices. ”

 Info Box: What to look for to protect your online reputation?

-- No ostrich policy: Avoid the "ostrich policy".
-Anyone who does nothing against a negative online reputation and does not communicate leaves the field to others and misses the opportunity to put themselves in the right light.
+- No ostrich policy: Avoid the “ostrich policy”.
+If you do nothing against a negative online reputation and do not communicate, you leave the field to others and miss the opportunity to put yourself in the right light.

 - Acting in time: Whoever becomes active only when he notices that unpleasant content is circulating on the net, it is too late, because image cultivation must first be laboriously built up.

 - If you want to delete unwelcome data: If you discover unwelcome information about yourself on other websites, you can ask the operator for deletion.
 However, you usually do not have a legal handle.